vibhoragarwal/techvibhor/_posts/aws_athena.md

 14\.
 If your use case needs, you can cache Athena query results for upto 7 days

 15\.
 Use AWS pricing calculator to get approximate cost depending on system load and amount of data scanned (average) per query.

+16\.
+Remember that when you re-configure partitions in an existing table, old partitions will **not** be removed; new ones will be added/merged (not clear)
+   This means, always re-create the Athena tables and then partition the table; conflicting partition changes in the sam

+   **when working on partitions and data processing from scratch iteratively**

+    - destroy and create tables again, with your Infra as Code
+    - clean up S3 data for data that is built
+    - run your data processing workflow to partition and create data in S3 ( which is cleaned up already )
+    - this workflow can load the partitions by calling right command at the end (new tables ensure only fresh new set of partitions would be loaded)

+   **when database is stabilized**

+    - you do not need to destroy and create tables again, you can just keep the step to create tables  again.
+Destroy would delete the partitions.

+   This means that partitions need to be re-loaded either manually using Athena console, or programmatically when new data is created.

+17\.
+Use query analyzer on Athena console to check the time for running the query and also time taken to allot compute for execution of the query.

+18\.
+AWS CDK has good support for building Athena database/tables.